 \end{lemma}

-For a proof, see for instance \cite{zvonkin}.
-It is possible to extend the notion of Gaussian space to a complex Gaussian space.
-A complex valued vector space $V$ is called a Gaussian space if and only if, for any real structure on $V$, the pair $(\Re(V), \Im(V))$ is a real valued Gaussian space.
-One checks readily that in the case of a complex Gaussian space, the Wick lemma \ref{lem:wick-lemma} holds with the exact same statement.
+For a proof see, for instance,~\cite{zvonkin}.
+It is possible to extend the notion of a Gaussian space to a complex Gaussian space.
+A~complex-valued vector space $V$ is called a Gaussian space if and only if for any real structure on $V$, the pair $(\Re(V), \Im(V))$ is a real-valued Gaussian space.
+It can be readily checked that in the case of a complex Gaussian space, the Wick Lemma~\ref{lem:wick-lemma} holds with exactly the same statement.